mindspore-ai/docs/docs/mindspore/source_en/design/jit_fallback.md

 #### dict()

 Function: Used to create a dictionary.
-In addition, dict can also return a list of valid properties of the object, and custom classes are not supported yet.

 Valid input: The Key of the dictionary supports only String type.
+The Value supports only constants, and does not support custom classes.

+Looping over dictionaries created by `dict()` is not supported yet, including `dict.keys()`, `dict.values()` and `dict.items()`.

 Examples of code usage are as follows: